 Coins still play a vital role in many businesses’ everyday transactions, even in our digital age.

-Coin counting scales are devices that accurately identify and count coins by weighing them.
+Money scales are devices that accurately identify and count coins by weighing them.

 They are calibrated to recognize the specific weights and quantities of different types of coins.
 This allows individuals or businesses to quickly and accurately count large volumes of coins.